-iHub, as it's commonly referred to among investors, is a place where many investors go to chat about the stocks they are invested in with others on "boards".
-The site does have other features, but the "boards" are what seem to be why most visitors are there for.
+iHub, as it's commonly referred to among investors, is a place where many investors go to chat about the stocks they are invested in with others on "boards."
+The site does have other features, but the "boards" seem to be why most visitors are there.

 What Is a "Basher"?